dmonkoff/HRC-TUNI/README.md

 ## Description
-This is a collection of tools and libraries for a ROS Interface to the Kinect One (Kinect v2).
+This repository contains libraries and tools for a depth-sensor based model for workspace monitoring and an interactive Augmented Reality (AR) User Interface (UI) for safe HRC.
+The AR UI is implemented on two different hardware: a projector-mirror setup and a wearable AR gear (HoloLens).
-It contains:
+The repository contains:
 - [a projection-based user interface](kinect2_calibration)
 - [a head-mounted AR (Hololens) user interface](kinect2_registration) Head-mounted AR display (Hololens)
 - [a depth-based safety system](kinect2_bridge) a depth-based model for ensuring safe human-robot collaboration